UK trial on switching COVID-19 vaccines adds Moderna and Novavax shots

 The idea, said Matthew Snape, the Oxford University professor leading the trial, "is to explore whether the multiple COVID-19 vaccines that are available can be used more flexibly".

-Britain and many other countries in Europe are currently using AstraZeneca’s and Pfizer’s COVID-19 vaccines in nationwide immunisation campaigns against the coronavirus pandemic.
+Britain and many other countries in Europe are currently using AstraZeneca's (AZN.L) and Pfizer's (PFE.N) COVID-19 vaccines in nationwide immunisation campaigns against the coronavirus pandemic.

 In a briefing about the expansion of the study to include Moderna's and Novavax's COVID-19 vaccines, Snape, an associate professor in paediatrics and vaccinology at Oxford, said it will seek to recruit adults aged over 50 who have received their first, or "prime" vaccination in the past 8-12 weeks.